Helping-Hand-LLC/staft/README.md

   - _Example Response:_
   - _Possible Errors:_
-    - uid is required and must be unique and at least 4 characters
-    - isPrivate must be a boolean (true or false)
     - org_id is not valid mongoose ObjectId
     - organization does not exist
     - worker does not have admin level access